aws/karpenter-provider-aws/designs/v1beta1-full-changelist.md

 #### `nodeTemplate.spec.instanceProfile` → `nodeClass.spec.role`

 Currently, Karpenter uses an `instanceProfile` in the `AWSNodeTemplate` that is referenced to determine the profile that the EC2 node should launch with.
 Instance profiles are IAM entities that are specific to EC2 and do not have a lot of detail built around them (including console support); users are generally more familiar with the concept of IAM roles.
-As a result, we can support a `role` in the new `NodeClass` and allow Karpenter to provision the instance profile `ad-hoc` with the `role`  specified attached to it.
+As a result, we can support a `role` in the new `EC2NodeClass` and allow Karpenter to provision the instance profile `ad-hoc` with the `role`  specified attached to it.

 #### Remove tag-based AMI Requirements